What is Sidetone, and why do you need it?

 Sidetone is when you hear a little bit of your own voice in your ear as you are talking on a traditional phone / handset.
 For most of us it makes it more comfortable to talk on the phone.

 Phones have had sidetone for over a hundred years.
-It was originally put there at a particular volume (fairly low) so the caller would get an idea if they were talking too loud, creating distortion on the old transmitters.
+It was originally put there at a particular volume (fairly low) so the caller would get an idea if they were talking too loudly, creating distortion on the old transmitters.

 Phones universally had sidetone until smaller cell phones became popular.
 On those phones they removed the sidetone to prevent feedback (squeal) that you get when the mic is too close to the speaker.
 There is no sidetone on speakerphones.